Nerixyz/rewards/README.md

 * Swap/Add BTTV emotes (requires `RewardMore` to be an editor)
 * Swap/Add FFZ emotes (requires `RewardMore` to be an editor)
 * Add BTTV emotes to slots that expire after a set amount of time (+/- 2min)
+* Skip a Spotify track
+* Play a Spotify track
+* Queue a Spotify track

 # Development